opatiny/octanis-internship-workbook/docs/programming/python/python.md

 ## Setting up Anaconda and Conda

-Anaconda is and environment and package manager.
+Anaconda is an environment and package manager.
 It is what we will use to program in python.
 To install it, follow this tutorial:

 [https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart)